edgedb/edgedb/docs/guides/tutorials/rest_apis_with_flask.rst

 The implementation of the ``GET /movie``, ``PATCH /movie`` and ``DELETE /movie`` endpoints are provided in the sample codebase in ``app/movies.py``.
 But try to write them on your own using the Actor endpoints as a starting point!
-Once you're down, you should be able to fetch a movie by it's title from your database by  the ``filter_name`` parameter with the GET API as follows:
+Once you're done, you should be able to fetch a movie by its title from your database with the ``filter_name`` parameter and the GET API as follows:

 .. code-block:: bash